 The requirement for an R-R Public Benefit Conservation Subdivision involving one family detached dwellings is a minimum net lot area of 6,500 square feet.
 The zoning requirements can be found in the Zoning Ordinance, Section 27-455.12 Bulk Regulations for Conservation Subdivisions and Public Benefit Conservation Subdivisions, Table 1.

 In the R-R zone a minimum of 40 percent of the gross tract area shall be designated as a conservation lot, and up to 60 percent may be utilized for residential development.
 This requirement can be found in the Subdivision Regulations, Section 24-152(d)(3).
 On March 22, 2018, City staff sent a letter to M-NCPPC with recommendations regarding the proposed subdivision design (provided below).

 Caruso Homes submitted a Preliminary Plan of Subdivision to M-NCPPC for pre-acceptance in July, 2019.
-Caruso Homes has requested an opportunity to provide an update and discuss future annexation of the property with the City Council.
-A public hearing is scheduled for Monday, September 16, 2019 at 8:00 p.m. in the Council Chambers at City Hall.
+Caruso Homes requested an opportunity to provide an update and discuss future annexation of the property with the City Council.
+A public hearing was held Monday, September 16, 2019.
+The City Council voted to consider annexation as part of its review of the Preliminary Plan.

 Most Recent Approval

 Conservation Sketch Plan (Conservation Sketch Plan S-18001) certified by M-NCPPC Staff in March 13, 2019

 - Conservation Concept Plan

 - Site Features Plan